-We exist to help those in our community experiencing homelessness and to flood them with support through established resources and the love of God.
-We engage and assess people experiencing homelessness and then link verified individuals to the appropriate services, navigate them through the housing process, and provide case management upon housing.
-We help people experiencing homelessness overcome their debilitating circumstances by offering mental, physical, and spiritual support.
+We exist to help those in our community struggling in homelessness and to Flood them with the love of God.
+We do this by reaching out and engaging them in their homelessness, linking them to appropriate resources and services, navigating them through the supportive housing process, and providing case management after they are housed.
+We help people overcome their disadvantaged circumstances.

 Our cultural identity is to heal and humanize homelessness.
 We believe that every human is of equal value in God's eyes and deserves our respect and the right to a life free from affliction.
 Society dehumanizes people experiencing homelessness.
 We create a culture that minimizes homelessness and maximizes humanity by humanizing adversity and empowering resilience through the stories of people that have experienced homelessness.